catalyst-team/hydra-slayer/docs/pages/examples.rst

        _target_: pandas.read_csv
        filepath_or_buffer: dataset/dataset_part1.csv

-       # By default, hydra-slayer use partial fit for functions
+       # By default, hydra-slayer uses partial fit for functions
        # (what is useful with activation functions in neural networks).
        # But if we want to call ``pandas.read_csv`` function instead,
        # then we should set ``call`` mode manually.